 Once you start making money on YouTube you'll hit a "bottleneck" where your income is capped along with the time you give to your YouTube channel.
 You'll have more business opportunities and ideas to implement than you have

 Google has been facing a mini crisis lately as advertisers continue to pull out of the platform.
 Creators are worried that their income and the money they earn will start to decline.
-New creators are less motivated to
+New creators

 While Facebook doesn't do a revenue split with creators who upload their videos, you can still make money on your videos with Facebook and monetize them in other ways.
 In this video I give you a brief overview